EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-10-first-system.md

 {% highlight go %}
 type CityBuildingSystem struct {}

-// Type returns a unique string identifier, usually
-// something like "RenderSystem", "CollisionSystem"... func (*CityBuildingSystem) Type() string {
-    return "CityBuildingSystem"
-}

-// Priority is used to create the order in which Systems
-// (in the World) are processed func (*CityBuildingSystem) Priority() int {
-    return 0
-}

-// AddEntity is called whenever an Entity is added to the
-// World, which "requires" this System func (*CityBuildingSystem) AddEntity(*ecs.Entity) {}

-// RemoveEntity is called whenever an Entity is removed from
-// the World, which "requires" this System func (*CityBuildingSystem) RemoveEntity(*ecs.Entity) {}
+// Remove is called whenever an Entity is removed from the World, in order to remove it from this sytem as well func (*CityBuildingSystem) Remove(ecs.BasicEntity) {}

-// New is the initialisation of the System func (*CityBuildingSystem) New(*ecs.World) {}

 // Update is ran every frame, with `dt` being the time
 // in seconds since the last frame